AntonBankevich/jumboDB/manual.md

  --compress Compress all homolopymers in reads.

 `--coverage
     Calculate edge coverage of edges in the constructed de Bruijn graph.
+The coverage is then printed as KC option in gfa files and is printed in edge labels in dot files.

 Output of de Bruijn graph construction
 =================